mindboard/wikipedia-entity-vectors-reader/README.md

 ## Usage

-Before use this tool, you should download [Wikipedia Entity Vectors release data](https://github.com/singletongue/WikiEntVec/releases) such as jawiki.word\_vectors.100d.txt.gz and copy into this project home directory.
+Before using this tool, you should download [Wikipedia Entity Vectors release data](https://github.com/singletongue/WikiEntVec/releases) such as jawiki.word\_vectors.100d.txt.gz and copy into this project home directory.

 And then do gradle command as follows: